jhordanv10/jhordanv10-pragma-front-archetype-react-01-/README.md

 Have tons of fun.
 With 🤍, Pragma.

----
+Help us improving people's lives by transforming businesses.
+[See more](https://www.pragma.com.co/proceso-de-contratacion).

+## 🌀 Before any coding
-Before any coding, the recommended viersion of Node must be installed from [here](https://nodejs.org/es/).
+First of all, the recommended viersion of Node must be installed from [here](https://nodejs.org/es/).

 Once you verify the installed version, you are ready to have some fun.
 To verify node and npm versions open your terminal (CMD) and run:

 ### `node --version`
 ### `npm --version`

+## Let's get some fun
-¡Now we are ready!
-In the project directory, you can run:
+Now you are ready, in the project directory you can run:

 ### `npm start`